ashleychontos/pySYD/paper/paper.md

   adapting the same well-tested methodology from `SYD`, `pySYD` comes with many new enhancements and is therefore *not* a direct 1:1 translation.
-Despite these differences, we compared pipeline results for $\sim100$ *Kepler* legacy stars and found no significant systematic differences (\autoref{fig:comparison}).
+Despite these differences, we compared pipeline results for $\sim100$ *Kepler* legacy stars and found no significant systematic differences (\autoref{fig:benchmark}).
 In addition to the important benchmark sample, `pySYD` ensures reproducible results for *every* star that is processed by saving and setting seeds for each random process occurring throughout the analyses.
 - **Scalable.** `pySYD` was developed and optimized with speed and efficiency as a top priority.